Skip to Content

 Cape Elizabeth

-When visiting Portland, you will want to take the 20-minute drive to nearby Cape Elizabeth.
-Home of the Portland Head lighthouse inside Fort Williams Park, one of the most well known and photographed lighthouses in the US.
+Home of the Portland Head lighthouse inside Fort Williams Park, Cape Elizabeth is one of the most well-known lighthouses in the US.

-You can’t go inside the lighthouse, but there are plenty of areas for stunning views of the lighthouse overlooking the Atlantic Ocean.
-There are also walking trails around the lighthouse to enjoy the amazing scenery and the ocean breeze.
+You can’t go inside the lighthouse, but there are plenty of areas for stunning views, overlooking the Atlantic Ocean.

 Portland Head Lighthouse with blue sky on a sunny day.